bigtoga/interview-questions/SDLC/Git.md

 ** What is the difference between `git fetch` and `git pull`?
 - `fetch` will download changes and update the .git folder but not apply any changes to your local working copy. `pull` is both a `fetch` followed by a `git merge` so it applies changes to your local repo

+**Two branches, develop and master.
+Two developers both work on the same file.
+Developer A creates a new branch then changes first line of code.
+Developer B creates a new branch and changes last line of code.
+Developer A wants to push changes to develop - will there be a conflict?**
+- No, because Develop B has not pushed

+**Devs A and B work on different teams in different codebases, however they do have a shared “common code” set of libraries that both teams maintain.
+What is the best strategy for these teams to follow to reduce conflicts?**
+- Good communication, fetch and push early and often, write tests
 </details>

 <details><summary>Intermediate </summary>
 **I accidentally made substantial changes to master.
 I don’t want to discard those changes and I don’t want to merge them yet into master.
-What next?
+What next?**
 - Typically you would stash your changes, checkout a new feature Branch, then apply the changes to your feature branch

+**I have two branches, develop and master.
+I create a local feature branch, do my development, and PR /merge to develop.
+How do I get the change into master?**
+- Cherry-pick

+**When should a team consider squashing commits?**
+- When there is no value to a “chatty” commit history

 **When would `rebase` be appropriate?**
 - rebase and merge do the same thing (integrate changes from one branch to another) but just in different ways